chapel-lang/chapel/doc/rst/language/spec/variables.rst

 Module-scope variables are destroyed at program tear-down as described in :ref:`Module_Deinitialization`.

-Fields are deinitialized when when the containing record or class is deinitialized.
+Fields are deinitialized when the containing class instance or record is deinitialized.

 Regular local variables are destroyed at the end of the containing block.